-Not only are these beautiful: they are also highly durable as there is no use of glue in the first coating.
-The high ratio of lacquer in the first coating produces solid, highly durable lacquer ware.
-However, the higher the ratio of the lacquer, the greater the cost and time it takes to manage the hardening of the lacquer.
+Not only are these beautiful, but they are also highly durable as there is no use of rice glue in the base coat.
+The high ratio of lacquer in the base coat produces solid, sturdy lacquerware.
+However, the higher the ratio of the lacquer, the greater the cost and time it takes for lacquer to harden.

-Maki-e (gold or silver lacquer) is one of the decorations of Kyo Ware and was produced during the Nara Period.
-This technique was handed down through the Heian Period, when techniques such as hiramaki-e, takamaki-e (embossed gilt lacquering) and togidashimaki-e (scraped maki-e) were produced.
-This is because during the Kamakura Period, temples and aristocrats started to employ maki-e artists.
+Maki-e is one of the decorations of Kyo lacquerware and was produced during the Nara period (710-794).
+This technique was handed down through the Heian period (794-1185), when techniques such as hiramaki-e, embossed gilt lacquering and scraped maki-e were produced.
+This is because during the Kamakura period (1185-1333), temples and aristocrats started to employ maki-e artists.
 The design of maki-e also came to reflect the characteristics of each era.
-Kyo Ware in the Azuchi-Momoyama Period was elegant but at the same time featured magnificent designs that suited the tastes of samurai warriors.
-In the Edo Period, designs retained their gorgeous side but became more delicately balanced, rich with meaning.
-The designs of Koetsu HON-AMI were particularly novel, also influencing Korin OGATA.
-The technique established by Korin OGATA has been handed down to modern times as part of the Rimpa school.
+Kyo lacquerware in the Azuchi-Momoyama period was elegant but at the same time featured gorgeous designs that suited the tastes of samurai warriors.
+In the Edo period (1603-1868), designs retained their gorgeous side but became more delicately balanced, rich with meaning.
+The designs of Koetsu HONAMI were particularly novel, even influencing other artists like Korin OGATA.
+The techniques established by Korin OGATA are still in use now as part of the Rimpa school of painting.

 General Production Process

-- 1. Wood base production Wood base is the part that forms the base of Kyo Ware.
-Various wood bases are produced to fit the material: bowl (or turned article) wood bases for bowls, plate wood bases for boxes, and hot water bent wood bases for curved forms like mage-wappa lunchboxes.
-As for the wooden materials used in wood bases, these include cypress, cedar, zelkova, horse-chestnut and paulownia.
+Wood forms the base of this craft.
+Various wood bases are produced to fit the material: round (or wood turned piece) wood bases for bowls, plate bases for boxes, and bentwood bases for curved forms like magewappa (steam bent wood lunchboxes).
+The wooden material used in these bases are cypress, cedar, zelkova, horse chestnut, and paulownia.

 - 2. First lacquer coating

-The purpose of applying a first coating is to strengthen the pieces and give a beautiful finish.
-Thinning is prevented by thoroughly applying the first coating through six processes.
+A base coating is applied to strengthen the pieces and give a beautiful finish.
+In order to prevent thinning, the coating is applied over six processes.

-- 5. Fushiage This process removes any dust that has become stuck to the surface.
-Quills of birds’ feathers are used to carefully remove the dust.
-Since dust cannot be removed once it has dried completely, this process is carried out when the brush marks have settled.
+Quills of birds’ feathers are used to carefully remove any dust that has become stuck to the surface.
+Since dust cannot be removed once it has dried completely, this process is done when the brush marks have settled.

-- 7. Decoration Decoration is the process of decorating lacquer ware.
-Broadly speaking, there are three techniques: maki-e (gold/silver lacquer), raden (mother-of-pearl), and aogai (limpet).
-Maki-e is a technique of finishing with gold or silver dust after drawing pictures with lacquer, hiramaki-e (flat gold/silver lacquer), takamaki-e (embossed gilt lacquer work), and togidashimaki-e (scraped gold/silver lacquer).
-Raden is a design technique where shells with beautiful luster, such as the turbo marmoratus, are stuck to a lacquered surface.
-The aogai technique is the same as the raden technique, except for the fact that it uses light shells.
+Generally, there are three lacquerware decoration techniques: maki-e (gold/silver lacquer), raden (mother-of-pearl), and aogai (blue shell).
+Maki-e is a technique of applying gold or silver powder on pictures that have been drawn with lacquer.
+Also, hiramaki-e (flat gold/silver lacquer), takamaki-e (embossed gilt lacquer work), and togidashimaki-e (scraped gold/silver lacquer) are three sub-types of maki-e.
+Raden is a technique of applying shells with beautiful luster, such as green turban, to a lacquered surface.
+The aogai technique is the same as the raden technique, except for the fact that it uses thin shells.